FPGAwars/iceWires/README.md

 ## Install

-* Download the collection: [stable](https://github.com/FPGAwars/iceWires/archive/v0.1.0.zip) or [development](https://github.com/FPGAwars/iceWires/archive/master.zip)
+* Download the collection: Source code (zip) from Releases
 * Install the collection: *Tools > Collections > Add*
 * Load the collection: *Select > Collection*